A Simple Skincare Routine for Men

 Some basic rules of razor use; rinse the blade after each swipe, do not apply too much pressure and shave with the direction of the hair (unless you are fond of a bloodbath).

 After a good shave, our skin is likely to feel more sensitive, as new skin is left exposed.
 Splash your face with cold water to help close the pores, pat dry with a towel and find a natural moisturiser with ingredients like squalene that act as an anti-bacterial which will help prevent irritations.

 An important note: Do not leave your razor in the shower or any sort of moist environment.
 This is a hive of activity for bacteria and fungi and these will infect your razor with some pretty ugly consequences.

-Whether bearded or not, men’s face cream is the cornerstone for skincare and it will go the distance with keeping your skin fresh and younger looking.
-We recommend a daily moisturiser with natural ingredients, or if you’re keen to prevent wrinkles a moisturiser with anti-aging properties is well worth considering.
+Whether bearded or not, men’s face cream is the cornerstone for skincare and it will go the distance with keeping your skin fresh and younger-looking.
+We recommend a daily moisturiser with natural ingredients, or if you’re keen to prevent wrinkles a moisturiser with anti-ageing properties is well worth considering.
 For best results, apply when the skin is still slightly damp to help seal in the moisture.
 And try to go with one without perfume.
-Just for allergies risk it may bring, but also so your moisturiser is not fighting for attention with your perfume.
+Just for allergies risk, it may bring, but also so your moisturiser is not fighting for attention with your perfume.